kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 ### Error Handling

 **Topology requirement cannot be satisfied (e.g., no capacity in requested region/zone):**
-The CSI driver returns a gRPC error (`ResourceExhausted`) from `CreateSnapshot`.
-The sidecar controller handles this like any other `CreateSnapshot` failure.
-The error is set on `VolumeSnapshotContent.Status.Error`, a warning event is emitted, and the operation is retried.
+The CSI driver returns gRPC error code `8 RESOURCE_EXHAUSTED` from `CreateSnapshot`, indicating that although the `accessibility_requirements` field is valid, a snapshot cannot be created with the specified topology constraints.
+This mirrors the same error condition defined for `CreateVolume` when topology cannot be satisfied.
+The sidecar controller sets the error on `VolumeSnapshotContent.Status.Error`, emits a warning event, and retries with exponential backoff.
 No topology is written to the Spec since the snapshot was not created.

-**Topology is valid but temporarily unavailable:**
-The SP may return a transient gRPC error.
-The sidecar controller's existing retry logic handles this.
-The `CreateSnapshot` call will be retried.
+The caller MUST ensure that whatever is preventing snapshots from being created in the specified location (e.g., quota issues) is addressed before the retry will succeed.
+- *User-facing*: The user sees the error on `VolumeSnapshotContent.Status.Error` and a warning event with the gRPC `RESOURCE_EXHAUSTED` message.
+The user should verify capacity/quota in the requested topology or remove topology constraints from the VolumeSnapshotClass.

 **CSI driver does not return topology in the response:**
 If the driver does not populate `accessible_topology` in the `CreateSnapshotResponse`, the sidecar controller simply skips the topology patch.
 The `VolumeSnapshotContent` is created successfully without topology information.
 This ensures backward compatibility with drivers that do not support topology.

 **No nodes match the snapshot's `NodeAffinity` (scheduler plugin):**
 All candidate nodes are filtered out by the plugin because no node's labels satisfy any of the snapshot's `NodeAffinity` terms.
 The pod remains unschedulable with an event indicating the topology mismatch.
 This is a permanent failure unless new nodes are added in a compatible topology.
+- *User-facing*: The pod remains in `Pending` state with a scheduler event indicating no nodes satisfy the snapshot topology constraints.
+The user should add nodes in a compatible topology or use a different snapshot whose `NodeAffinity` matches available nodes.

 **Snapshot `NodeAffinity` incompatible with `StorageClass.AllowedTopologies` (Immediate binding):**
 The external-provisioner detects that the intersection of `StorageClass.AllowedTopologies` and the snapshot's `NodeAffinity` is empty.
 Provisioning fails immediately with an event indicating the topology incompatibility.
-The user must either use a StorageClass with compatible `AllowedTopologies` or use a snapshot accessible from the desired topology.
+- *User-facing*: The user sees a warning event on the PVC indicating topology incompatibility between the snapshot and StorageClass.
+The user should use a StorageClass with `AllowedTopologies` compatible with the snapshot's `NodeAffinity`, or use a different snapshot.

 **VolumeSnapshotContent has topology field empty:**
 In this case, default scheduler behavior will run, so no snapshot topology will be taken into account when filtering out nodes.